ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 # Security Considerations

-Since clients can receive DNS SVCB answers over unencrypted DNS, on-path attackers can prevent successful discovery by dropping SVCB packets.
-When using IP-based discovery ({{bootstrapping}}), it is not possible to distinguish between resolvers that do not have a Designated Resolver and such an active attack.
-Clients that wish to defend against these attacks must use name-based discovery ({{encrypted}}) with local DNSSEC validation, or otherwise have an authenticated indication that there is an Encrypted Resolver available.
+Since clients can receive DNS SVCB answers over unencrypted DNS, on-path attackers can prevent successful discovery by dropping or modifying SVCB responses.
+Clients that wish to defend against these attacks must use name-based discovery ({{by-name}}) with local DNSSEC validation, or otherwise have an authenticated indication that there is a compatible Encrypted Resolver available.

 While the IP address of the Unencrypted Resolver is often provisioned over insecure mechanisms, it can also be provisioned securely, such as via manual configuration, a VPN, or on a network with protections like RA guard
 {{?RFC6105}}.
-An attacker who is temporarily in-path might try to gain persistent access to the client's DNS traffic by causing the client to discover an apparent Designated Resolver that is actually operated by the attacker.
+An attacker who is temporarily on-path might try to gain persistent access to the client's DNS traffic by causing the client to discover an apparent Designated Resolver that is actually operated by the attacker.

-If the IP address of an Unencrypted Resolver is a Public IP, clients SHOULD validate that this IP address is covered by the SubjectAlternativeName of the Encrypted Resolver's TLS certificate ({{authenticated}}).
-This ensures that the Encrypted Resolver is authorized by the operator of the Unencrypted Resolver.
+If the IP address of an Unencrypted Resolver is a Public IP, this attack is prevented by using this IP as a Validation Identity.
+Otherwise, persistence is prevented by imposing strict freshness requirements on the discovery information.

-When the Unencrypted Resolver has a local IP address, use of the Designated Resolver ({{opportunistic}}) SHOULD be subject to strict freshness requirements to ensure that a transient attacker who forges a discovery response cannot gain persistent access to the client's DNS queries.
-If the Unencrypted Resolver is on the local network but the Encrypted Resolver is remote, name-based authentication is required to ensure that an external attacker cannot intercept the connection.

 # IANA Considerations {#iana}